How to Visit Best Tulip Fields in The Netherlands (Lisse) + 2025 Keukenhof Info

 We also include our handpicked selection of the best tours of the tulip fields (guided as well as self-guided options).

 We live nearby and visit Dutch tulip fields every spring.
-So we hope that our experience-based tips will help you make the most out of your trip to Amsterdam in spring.
-Find out!
+We hope that our experience-based tips will help you make the most out of your trip to Amsterdam in spring.

 When is Tulip Season in The Netherlands?